elidoran/node-kevas/README.md

 ## Escapes

 Originally I was determined to avoid allowing escaped braces.
 Then, I decided I'd better allow it and added the functionality.
-It added some small work in the module.

-Note, when putting an escape slash in a string you must type it twice or else the language will process it out of the string as an escape character it should handle.

-So, `\\ -> \`.
-This will pass an escape slash on to `kevas` to handle.
-It will prevent a brace from being considered for wrapping a key.
-It will always be removed whether it's next to a brace or not.

-And, `\\\\ -> \\`.
-This will pass on two escape slashes on to `kevas` to handle.
-The first escapes the second leaving a single slash in the `kevas` output.

-`\\{{key}} -> {{key}}` First brace is escaped preventing a full wrapping so the key isn't processed.

-`{\\{{{key}} -> {{value` First brace isn't part of an opening pair, so, it is passed on as is.
-Second brace is escaped so it is passed on as is (it's also what prevents the first from being part of a pair).
-Remaining braces wrap `key` so it is replaced with its value.
+It's a pain to implement, so, I've simplified it.
+An escape slash before the first of a pair of braces will escape that pair.

 ## Compatibility